ropensci/jsonld/readme.md

 [![Github Stars](https://img.shields.io/github/stars/ropensci/jsonld.svg?style=social&label=Github)](https://github.com/ropensci/jsonld)

-JSON-LD is designed as a light-weight syntax that can be used to express Linked Data.
-It is primarily intended to be a way to express Linked Data in JavaScript and other Web-based programming environments.
-It is also useful when building interoperable Web Services and when storing Linked Data in JSON-based document storage engines.
+JSON-LD is a light-weight syntax for expressing linked data.
+It is primarily intended for web-based programming environments, interoperable web services and for storing linked data in JSON-based databases.
+This package provides bindings to the JavaScript library for converting, expanding and compacting JSON-LD documents.

 ## Hello World